abdul4rehman215/SOC-SOAR-ECOSYSTEM-AWS/02-wazuh-ssh-bruteforce-alerting-lab/README.md

 - Sends real-time alerts to Slack
 - Demonstrates practical alert engineering

-This is not just tool setup — it is detection design.
+This is not just tool setup — it is detection engineering.

 ---